-278 Entry notice requirement

-- (1) A person must not-

-- (a) enter private land in a GHG authority's area to carry out a preliminary activity for the authority; or

-- (b) enter private land in a GHG authority's area to carry out an advanced activity for the authority if either of the following applies for the entry-

-- (i) the deferral agreement exemption;

-- (ii) the Land Court application exemption;

-- (2) The entry notice must be given- - (a) generally-at least 10 business days before the entry; or - (b) if, by a signed endorsement on the notice, the relevant owner or occupier has agreed to a shorter period-the shorter period.
+Part 7 Private land Division 1 Requirements for entry to private land in GHG authority area Subdivision 1 Entry notice requirement for preliminary activities and particular advanced activities 278 Ent ry notice requirement (1) A pe rson n nust not- (a) private land in a GHG authority's area to carry out liminary activity for the authority; or (b) ) enter private land in a GHG authority's area to carry out an advanced activity for the authority if either of the following applies for the entry- (i) the deferral agreement exemption; (ii) the Land Court application exemption; unless the GHG authority's holder has given each owner and occupier of the land a written notice of the entry that complies with section 279 (an entry notice ).
+Max Maximum penalty-500 penalty units.
+The entry notice must be given- (2) The (a) gener rally-at least 10 business days before the entry; or (b) owne a signed endorsement on the notice, the relevant er or occupier has agreed to a shorter period-the er period.
+Max Maximum penalty-500 penalty units.

-- (3) The holder must give the chief executive a copy of the entry notice immediately after the notice is given and before entry is made under the GHG authority. - Maximum penalty-10 penalty units. - (4) A contravention of subsection (3) does not affect the validity of the notice or the entry. - (5) This section is subject to section 280. - (6) In this section-
+(3) The holder must give the chief executive a copy of the entry notice immediately after the notice is given and before entry is made under the GHG authority.

+- (4) A contravention of subsection (3) does not affect the validity of the notice or the entry. - (5) This section is subject to section 280. - (6) In this section-